gabrielpadilh4/Resolution-SE-technical-challenge/README.md

 )
 ```

-Obs: **This is an example, you will need to change the data above according to the ally being added**
+**Obs**: This is an example, you will need to change the data above according to the ally being added

 ### Querying all allies with finazas tag

-When you need to query all allies that contains `finanzas` tag, run the sql below and the data will be retrieved:
+When you need to query all allies that contains `finanzas` tag, run the sql below on the database and the data will be retrieved:

 ``` sql
 SELECT * FROM public.stores s WHERE data::json->>'tags' LIKE '%finanzas%'
 ```

-Example of result of query:
+Result example:
 ![](select_tags.png)

 ### Adding a credential to ally

-After you register an ally, you can add the credential to it using the following command:
+After you insert the ally information to the `stores` table, you can add the credential to it using the following command:
 ```sh
 curl -X POST -H "Content-type:application/json" --data-binary "{\"username\": \"aliado_addi\", \"password\": \"}sxh7_5}BdJ4K:Qf\"}" http://localhost:5000/allies/1234567890/credentials
 ```
+With this command a POST request is made to our API sending the username and password of the ally.
+When the request hits the API endpoint(**/allies/{allyId}/credentials**), the password is encryted(hashed) and the column credential from table `stores` will be updated with this password encrypted data.

 If everything was okay, you will see the message below:
 ```sh
 gabrielpadilha@ubuntu-note:~/Downloads$ curl -X POST -H "Content-type:application/json" --data-binary "{\"username\": \"aliado_addi\", \"password\": \"}sxh7_5}BdJ4K:Qf\"}" http://localhost:5000/allies/1234567890/credentials